sduffy826/SparkiUsingClasses/readme.md

   - **float UltrasonicClass::getFreeSpaceOnLeft()** - Get free space between robot and wall on the left, if you're following the left wall this is the 'second most useful' :)

   - **float UltrasonicClass::getSensorTolerance()** - Gets the tolerance of the servo, this is the +/- value from the reading it returns.

+  - **void sendObstacleReadingToDetermineWorld(const float &distanceFromServo)** - This method is responsible to let the 'determineWorld' object know that it's seen an obstacle; thought is that every time a sensor reading is taken it gives it to the 'world' obj so that the world obj can keep a map of it's world.

+  - **void setDetermineWorldObj(DetermineWorldClass &determineWorldObject)** - This method is called with the object reference of the determine world object; it can't be initialized in the constructor as the determine world object gets the ultrasonic obj during its constructor.
+This is used so that the ultrasonic object can call the 'recordObstacleFromPoseToLength' method in the determine world object and let it know that it sees an obstacle.

+  - **void setLocalizationObj(LocalizationClass &localizationObject)** - Similar to above method, this one is passed in a reference to the localization object.
+That's needed to determine pose so that we can pass it to 'sendObstacleReadingToDetermineWorld'

   - **void UltrasonicClass::showUltrasonic(const int &theAngle, const int &theDistance)** - Helper to show ultrasonic value